sathyamvellal/Awesome/README.md

 Next make sure you have wicked, vicious, blingbling libraries and urxvt installed as per the requirements!
 Replace your rc.lua and theme.lua with mine.
 Make a backup of your original rc.lua and theme.lua files if you like.
-Place the .udisks-glue.conf in home.

 Features
 ========

+v4.0 changelog - Bluesome
++ ported to new Lua5.2
++ tweaked upper status bar
++ more blue colors added

-v3.2 changelog
+v3.2 changelog - Awesome Blue
 + Shows charging/discharging state (Red 0 for discharging and green 1 for charging)
 + Added calendar widget
 + Added udisks-glue widget.
 Uses udisks for automounting
 + Added icons for use with widgets (themes/default/icons/)

-v3.1 changelog (initial release)
+v3.1 changelog
 + blue theme
 + two wiboxes, one at the top and one at the bottom
 + Bottom wibox contains awesome menu, desktop switcher window switcher, date and layout switcher